Get in Touch

 • Navigating the shell prompt

-• Using the shell prompt within an X environment
+• Managing the shell prompt within X

-• Employing GUI system administration tools
+• Graphical system administration tools

-• Utilizing virtual consoles
+• Using virtual consoles

 • Exiting the command prompt